Of all the Greek stories we know and have infused into our culture, Zeus has to be the most famous of them all.

 It is likely you pictured a large, well-muscled man with long flowing white hair and an impressive beard, wearing a toga and possibly throwing a lightning bolt.

-Zeus tattoos are a popular choice for fans of Greek mythology tattoos, because he’s such a leader of the pack.
+Zeus tattoos are a popular choice for fans of Greek tattoos because he’s such a leader of the pack.

-Zeus is not only the King of Gods, presiding over Mount Olympus, he is also responsible for so many of our favorite Greek myths because he has fathered so many gods and goddesses.
+Zeus is not only the King of Deities, ruling over Mount Olympus, he is also responsible for so many of our favorite Greek myths because he has fathered so many deities.

-Though Zeus is something of an iconic character, most people only know his main talking points: Lightning bolts, ripped body, lover to many, and father to even more.
+Though Zeus is something of an iconic character, most people only know his main talking points: Lightning bolts, well-built body, lover to many, and father to even more.

-But if you’re going to get a Zeus tattoo, it might be a good idea to take a deep dive into his mythology.
+But if you’re going to get a Zeus tattoo, it might be a good idea to take a deep dive into his legend.

 Who is Zeus, why is he such a popular tattoo choice, and what can we learn from him?

-Zeus has quite a few stories in Greek mythology.
+Zeus has quite a few stories in Greek culture.

 Kronos, a Titan and Zeus’s father, became the King when he overthrew his father before him.

-An oracle warned Kronos that he would meet the same fate and be usurped by one of his children.
+An oracle warned Kronos that he would meet the same fate and be usurped by one of his sons.

-Out of fear, Kronos swallowed every child that his wife, Rhea gave birth to.
+So, Kronos swallowed every progeny that his wife, Rhea gave birth to.

 When Rhea gave birth to Zeus, she hid him in a cave.